 It is extremely important to approach design budgets with a realistic and transparent approach.
 Experienced designers are able to design spaces which meet budget requirements and will provide honest feedback from the beginning if a budget doesn’t align with the clients aspirations.

 An Interior Designer won’t be able to provide an exact figure for the project as a whole from the very beginning as it takes time to develop a design and to identify the specific associated costs.
 They will however be able to explain what is billable such as design fees, admin and project management as well as how they invoice and purchasing procedures.

 Every interior design studio will have their own processes and structure and will be able to explain this in advance, clearly and concisely.
 Interior design is a process and takes time, anyone promising short timescales for deliveries should be approached with caution - it’s likely that the work produced will not be thorough.
 Good designers will be working with multiple clients in tandem and producing works catered to each individual client, managed effectively with specific studio time allocated to each client.

-Our own interior design service structure incorporates three stages; concept, scheme and design - a carefully crafted structure which allows you the freedom to choose when and where you require our studios expertise.
+Our own interior design service structure incorporates four stages; concept, scheme and detail design and installation - a carefully crafted structure which allows for client feedback between each stage.

 Follow the link here to learn what may be involved within each stage, according to your individual needs.

 How much involvement is required from me?